Monday, April 1, 2024

 "Yes, but God didn't save him."

 “But you were an altar boy.”
-Her head was spinning with my challenge to her faith.
+Her head spun with my blasphemy. to her faith.

 “I did it for you.”
 I also served, because my older brother and I received $5 for funerals and up to $20 for weddings.